 8. Town Beach, Broome

-Not a great beach for swimming or walking or much else.
-But I simply loved sitting here of a morning at the cafe whilst the kids played in the playground.
+It’s a great place for people-watching.
 I mean, look at the VIEW!!
 And this is the location for the famous “staircase to the moon”.

-Best beaches in the Northern Territory
+Best Beaches in the Northern Territory

 9. Mindil Beach, Darwin